Information for authors

 - In return, authors have a non-exclusive license to publish the paper elsewhere at a future date.

 - Persons wishing to reproduce an article, or part thereof, must obtain the Institute’s permission.

 AQ is not automatically subject to a peer review process as it targets a generalist readership.
-However, submissions may be peer-reviewed on request from authors, and such requests are generally honoured.
+However, submissions may be peer-reviewed on request from authors, or at the discretion of the Editor, and such requests are generally honoured.